MohamedAsfar/User_Engagement_Analysis/README.md

 #### Has user activity or engagement dropped, increased or remained stable?
 What is the extent of change in user activity/engagement?
 ---
 ## Task 2
 #### Are there any changes in the three stages of the emails funnel?
 What changes have you discovered?
-(Please search online for terms such as sales funnel, marketing funnel to understand the funnel concept).
 ---
 ## Task 3
 #### Are changes in user activity/engagement associated with specific devices or hardware ( mobile phone, tablet computers, desktop computers, etc.) that customers use to read emails and interact with Zilto’s web portal?